Shiina18/tactics_ogre_one_vision_mod_challenges/README.md

         - the boss can only be killed when # of enemies <= min{5, # of allies} (since killing Knights and Golems might be too time consuming);
     - Else,
         - the boss can only be killed when other enemies are killed.
-- **Incap Clause** - Incapacitated units must be teleported out before three countdowns run out.
+- **Incap Clause** - Units shouldn't lose life (heart): units must be teleported out before he is incapacitated and three countdowns run out, or must not be hit by exorcism if he is undead.
     - Since evac mechanism will be removed, unit has to use a shiftstone to teleport himself out before being killed in an early stage, which makes the game harder.
 Also, Black Plume might be useful.
 (2020/12/30)
 - **Heal Clause** - The number of times of using consumables, and using healing magic, skills and weapons <= 1.5 x (1 + # of enemy clerics) x [# of total enemy units / 3].
 And this upper bound is denoted as N, where [y] is the integer part of y.
     - Using any consumable counts a heal.
 Exception: shiftstone is not counted.
 (2021/1/21)